-We have partnered with the American Banking Association to promote a campaign called “Banks Never Ask That” to help raise awareness and educate our customers on how to identify and avoid these type of scams.
+Online scams aren’t so scary when you know what to look for.
+At Lakeland, we’re committed to helping you spot them as an extra layer of protection for your account.
+We’ve joined the American Bankers Association to promote the “Banks Never Ask That” campaign to help raise awareness and educate our customers on how to identify and avoid these types of scams.
 Hackers and scammers are professional thieves, but everyone can do their part to build a defense against the fraudulent activities they use.
-Thankfully, there are various ways to protect yourself, your personal information and your money.
+There are various ways to protect yourself and your money.

 Beware of Links.
-Banks will never send you a text or email that asks you to click a link.
+Banks will never send you a text or email urging you to click a link.
 If you receive this type of message, don’t respond – just delete it and call your bank to confirm they didn’t send it.

 Beware of Scare Tactics.
-Some scams pressure or even threaten you to respond, but don’t!
-Instead, call your bank to see if it’s a scam or not.
+Some scams use fear-inducing language to pressure or even threaten you into sharing private information, but don’t respond!
+Instead, call your bank directly to see if it’s a legitimate request or scam.

 Protect your Confidential Information.
 Your bank will never ask for your account number, social security number, name, address or password in an email or text message.
 They will only ask you to provide this information to verify your identity when you call them directly.